ChaoticSomeone/uranium_lang/README.md

 # Uranium Lang - How does it work

 The Uranium Compiler "runs through" your source code and tokenizes it.
-The resulting tokens are then rearranged and resstructured so that they can be tarnslated to C++ more easily.
+The resulting tokens are then rearranged and resstructured so that they can be translated to C++ more easily.
 Yes, Uranium Lang is not directly compiled to machine code, it gets compiled into C++ and relies on an external C++ Compiler to do the rest of the compilation.

+## Importance of XML

+Uranium Lang depends on various XML files, such as the ones for token generation, the new parser also heavily relies on them.
+The reason for that?
+Customization!
+Don't like a feature of the language?
+Just change the right XML file appropriately and you can tailor it to your liking!
+Is this feature a good idea?
+Probably not, but it stays nevertheless.